 Population and population changes can influence the economy and the life of the community.
-Understanding the housing base and features of the supply and demand and affordability of housing are at the foundation of generating a profile of the community and planning for future development.
-It is noted that descriptions of the annual amount of new housing construction are depicted within discussion on Land Use and within the elements of this Profile on the Living Environment.
+Understanding the housing base and features of the supply and demand as well as the affordability of housing are at the foundation of generating a profile of the community and planning for future development.
+It is noted that descriptions of the annual amount of new housing construction are depicted within discussion on Land Use and within the elements of this profile on the Living Environment.
 Also placed within those latter discussions are descriptions of the spatial patterns of residential land use.